struzykm/pico_scan/README.md

 The U2F directory contains a compiled, ready-to-upload firmware for the Raspberry Pico.
 The main directory includes the C program, which is ready for compilation.

 After flashing the firmware, the microcontroller restarts and performs a scan after 5 seconds.
-The results are displayed on the console.Connection parameters: 115200,8,n,1.
+The results are displayed on the console.
+Connection parameters: 115200,8,n,1.
 The microcontroller is connected via USB.If it is not detected by Windows, you may need to install the driver.

 ![I2C scan - result](images/1.JPG "Result")